emilydolson/CSE-431-FS-22/syllabus.md

 ## Meeting time:

-T/Th 10:20am-11:40am EST/EDT, Zoom (link sent by e-mail and on Piazza)
+M/W 3:00pm-4:20pm EST/EDT, in person (STEM Building Room 2201) or on Zoom (link sent by e-mail and on Piazza)

 ## Credit hours: 3

 ## Pre-reqs:

-No course-based pre-requisites.
+CSE 331 or equivalent knowledge.

-It is expected that you are comfortable programming in at least one language (ideally Python or C++) and that you are famliiar with basic ideas related to data structures and analysis of algorithmic efficiency.
+It is expected that you are comfortable programming in Python and/or C++ and that you are famliiar with basic ideas related to data structures and analysis of algorithmic efficiency.
 We will review these topics quickly at the beginning of class.

 ## Description: